menu

 Demographics

-The citizens of Denver City have a very low rate of college education: just 9.22% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Denver City has a very low overall level of education: only 9.22% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Denver City in 2022 was $33,766, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $135,064 for a family of four.
 However, Denver City contains both very wealthy and poor people as well.